Three Loco: Album release

 Their debut album ¡Three Loco! was released by Mad Decent on November 27, 2012.
 A three-song sampler has been released by Mad Decent imprint Jeffree's on August 14, 2012, as a teaser for the album.
 The sampler includes the songs: "We Are Farmers" (feat.
 Diplo) (prod.
 Derek "DJA" Allen), "NEATO" (prod.
 Nik Nikateen), "Jump Rope" (feat.
 Porcelain Black) (prod.
 Rich Skillz) The album is slated to feature both hip-hop and electro house beats, with further guest vocals provided by Diplo.

 The song "We Are Farmers", originally released in January 2012, samples the Farmers Insurance Group jingle.
 However, the reworked version of the song was officially released on August 13, 2012, and features a guest rap from Diplo, marking Diplo's official rap debut.
 The accompanying music video was directed by longtime Dirt Nasty friend and collaborator Nicholaus Goossen.
 The music video was removed from YouTube after the group received a cease and desist letter from Farmers Insurance Group.

 The song "Jump Rope" was released on April 13, 2012, and features guest vocals by industrial pop singer Porcelain Black.
 According to an e-mail interview with Earmilk, Andy Milonakis stated that the song samples a song by Shelley Duvall from the 1980 film Popeye.

 The song "NEATO" was officially released on May 18, 2012.
 The song makes references to Cheetos, Steven Seagal, Fritos, Lilo & Stitch(Lilo refers to Lindsay Lohan), Rihanna, Tim Tebow, Totino's, Waka Flocka Flame, etc. The accompanying music video, directed by Canadian film director Mike Clattenburg, pays tribute to the cult 1994 film Pulp Fiction and features a cameo by Jordan Capozzi (Lil Debbie) from the former hip hop group White Girl Mob.

 On November 12, 2012, after reportedly six months of delays on the part of their label, Andy Milonakis released another single off of their EP called "Bong Hits."

 Critical reception

 Hypetrak's Richard Brooks refers to Three Loco as "hip-hop's Three Musketeers".
 Indie label Discobelle Records describes Three Loco as the "twisted musical equivalent" of Chevy Chase, Martin Short, and Steve Martin in the 1986 film Three Amigos.

 ¡Three Loco!
 EP

 ¡Three Loco! is the debut EP.
-The tracks "We Are Llamas" and "Jump Rope" featuring Porcelain Black were originally meant for the EP but were scrapped due to legal issues with the samples.
+The tracks "We Are Farmers" and "Jump Rope" featuring Porcelain Black were originally meant for the EP but were scrapped due to legal issues with the samples.